-The market price of our common stock may be highly volatile, and you may not be able to resell your shares at or above the initial public offering price.
+The market price of our common stock may be highly volatile, and you may not be able to resell your shares at or above the offering price.

-Prior to this offering, there has not been a public market for our common stock.
-Although we expect to list our common stock on NASDAQ, if an active trading market for our common stock does not develop following this offering, you may not be able to sell your shares quickly or above the initial public offering price.
-The initial public offering price for the shares was determined by negotiations between us and representatives of the underwriters and may not be indicative of prices that will prevail in the trading market, and the value of our common stock may decrease from the initial public offering price.
+Our initial public offering was completed in February 2015.
+Therefore, there has only been a public market for our common stock for a short period of time.
+Although our common stock is listed on NASDAQ, if an active trading market for our common stock may not develop or continue following this offering, and you may not be able to sell your shares quickly or above the offering price.

-The trading price of our common stock is likely to be volatile, and you can lose all or part of your investment.
+The trading price of our common stock is likely to continue to be volatile, and you can lose all or part of your investment in us.
 The following factors, in addition to other factors described in this "Risk Factors" section and elsewhere in this prospectus, may have a significant impact on the market price of our common stock:

-- n announcements of regulatory approval or a complete response letter, or specific label indications or patient populations for its use, or changes or delays in the regulatory review process; - n announcements of therapeutic innovations or new products by us or our competitors; - n adverse actions taken by regulatory agencies with respect to our clinical trials, manufacturing supply chain or sales and marketing activities; - n any adverse changes to our relationship with manufacturers or suppliers; - n the results of our testing and clinical trials; - n the results of our efforts to acquire or license additional product candidates; - n variations in the level of expenses related to our existing product candidates or preclinical and clinical development programs; - n any intellectual property infringement actions in which we may become involved; - n announcements concerning our competitors or the pharmaceutical industry in general; - n achievement of expected product sales and profitability; - n manufacture, supply or distribution shortages; - n actual or anticipated fluctuations in our quarterly or annual operating results; - n changes in financial estimates or recommendations by securities analysts; - n trading volume of our common stock; - n sales of our common stock by us, our executive officers and directors or our stockholders in the future; - n sales by us of securities linked to our common stock, such as the notes; - n general economic and market conditions and overall fluctuations in the U.S. equity markets; - n changes in accounting principles; and - n the loss of any of our key scientific or management personnel.
+- n announcements of regulatory approval or a complete response letter, or specific label indications or patient populations for its use, or changes or delays in the regulatory review process; - n announcements of therapeutic innovations or new products by us or our competitors; - n adverse actions taken by regulatory agencies with respect to our clinical trials, manufacturing supply chain or sales and marketing activities; - n any adverse changes to our relationship with manufacturers or suppliers; - n the results of our testing and clinical trials; - n the results of our efforts to acquire or license additional product candidates; - n variations in the level of expenses related to our existing product candidates or preclinical and clinical development programs; - n any intellectual property infringement actions in which we may become involved; - n announcements concerning our competitors or the pharmaceutical industry in general; - n achievement of expected product sales and profitability; - n manufacture, supply or distribution shortages; - n actual or anticipated fluctuations in our quarterly or annual operating results; - n changes in financial estimates or recommendations by securities analysts; - n trading volume of our common stock; - n sales of our common stock by us, our executive officers and directors or our stockholders in the future; - n sales by us of securities linked to our common stock, such as the 2020 Convertible Notes; - n general economic and market conditions and overall fluctuations in the U.S. equity markets; - n changes in accounting principles; and - n the loss of any of our key scientific or management personnel.